seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Also, the inauguration of the new Zent will take place before the Archduke Conference.
 Unless I have the new Zent certify me as Rozemyne's official fiance, I will not be able to attend the Archduke Conference and support her.」

 「What?
-So you did this in order to visit the Archduke Conference with your lovely bride Rozemyne?」
+So you did all this in order to visit the Archduke Conference with your lovely bride Rozemyne?」

-Ferdinand had said the day after the victory celebration that he would "not return to Ehrenfest but live with Rozemyne".
+Ferdinand had said the day after the victory celebration that he would "live with Rozemyne rather than return to Ehrenfest".
 I gave him a grin intended to tease, but he stared at me with a deep crease between his eyebrows.

 「It's because a year and a half of my work is about to go unrewarded.
 I cannot afford that possibility.」